 Now, in the event that your grid-tied solar system does fail (and in Florida, it inevitably will), you’ll be glad to have a generator backup, especially during those long periods without power we’ve all experienced in the aftermath of the many hurricanes and tropical storms that get aimed at us.

 How Can I Go Solar?

 Well, do solar panels work on cloudy days?
 By now, you know that the answer to that question is a clear and resounding “yes!”

 And armed with the knowledge that if you embrace solar energy, you can keep your air conditioning running even during a blackout, you may now be wondering how you can go solar.

-If you’re in the Tampa area, then look no further than West Bay Energy!
+If you’re in the Florida, then look no further than West Bay Energy!
 Our dedicated team of experienced professionals can have you running on sunshine in no time.